 Team work makes the dream work!
 Equity Partnering is a property owner partnering with an Investor to develop, build or remodel a property to it’s best condition and value, then typically List to Sell for full market value on the MLS.

-The fairest price way to sell a property FAST, where the property has 30% equity or more, even when the seller is behind on payments and facing foreclosure, is through an Equity Partnering arrangement.
+The fairest price way to sell a property FAST for the MOST, where the property has 30% equity or more, even if the seller is behind on payments and facing foreclosure, is through an Equity Partnering arrangement.

 Equity partnering involves selling a property that has equity (where the property is owned outright or is worth more than what is owed on it) to an “investor partner” that in turn resells the property (possibly as-is or possibly after renovating it) in exchange for agreeing to share the profits with the original owner.
 There are many variations to this – only limited by the creativity and experience of the investor partner.

 This can be a great program for a property owner that needs to renovate their property, but does not have the cash to do so.
 Note: depending on the property, location, amount of renovation, etc. an investor may or may not be willing to do equity sharing on a property.
 Renovating properties is high risk, and there must be enough profit to justify the transaction.

 This can also be a great program for people that need to sell FAST to avoid a foreclosure, but still want to receive maximum proceeds from the sale.

 Other forms of equity partnering involve properties (generally not needing

 renovations) in which the investor partner finds a new buyer that is willing to pay the existing mortgage payments going forward, and then refinance the property in the future, at which time the profit is shared with the original seller and the investor partner.

 Equity Partnering Sale Example